jia1/jia1.github.io/content/posts/data-wrangling.md

 `awk` is a programming language with the basic syntax: `awk PATTERN { DO THIS IF PATTERN MATCHES }`.
 In the (partial) command above, the pattern is `$1 == 1 && $2 ~ /^r[^ ]*t$/`.

 `$1` and `$2` are the first and second elements, with whitespace as the default delimiter.
 For the lines which match the pattern, print the 3rd element (`$3`).
-For the lines which do not match the pattern, do nothing.
-These lines do not get printed and we can count the number of matches with `| wc -l`.
+For the lines which don't match the pattern, do nothing.
+These lines don't get printed and we can count the number of matches with `| wc -l`.

 ##### `| paste -sd, -`